totemic-tools/poly_post/README.md

 ## Features

+* Supports markdown
+* Supports structured metadata in an agnostic way (bring your own decoder)
+* Supports multiple directories with markdown files that can be specified as different resources
+* Supports code highlighting in `code` blocks using [makeup](https://github.com/elixir-makeup/makeup)
 * Loads files directly from configured paths
 * Stores content in single process-owned ETS tables
-* Supports markdown with structured metadata in JSON
-* Supports multiple directories with markdown files that can be specified as different resources
-* Supports code highlighting in `code` blocks using [makeup](https://github.com/elixir-makeup/makeup)
 * Update content during runtime by calling:
   * `PolyPost.build_and_store!/1`
   * `PolyPost.build_and_store_all!/0`